 Long-range surveillance radar

 The source data for our visualizations were gathered and processed by a bird radar detection system called ROBIN.
 The ROBIN system received a radar signal from two long-range surveillance radars in Belgium and the Netherlands.
 Every half hour radar measurements were sampled from ten successive high-resolution images and processed to extract location, ground speed, and track direction of individual birds or flocks.
-For this project we used data from the first two hours after sunset on April 6 and 7, 2013.
+For this project we used data from the first two hours after sunset on April 7, 2013.
 During this period birds take-off from the radar locations to continue their nocturnal spring migration.

 Forward trajectory model